 We’re asked to find the derivative of the following function with respect to

-Let’s say that we’re given the same problem in a reversed version, we’re asked to find the original function of the following derivate function
+Let’s say that we’re given the same problem in a reversed version.
+We’re asked to find the original function of the following derivative function:

 We know that the original function corresponding to

-- mutiply the coefficient with the exponent of the independent variable
+- multiply the coefficient with the exponent of the independent variable

 - reduce the exponent of the independent variable by one